turnerbenjamin/mb230_revision_notes/1_cases_knowledge_management_and_feedback/2_define_and_configure_foundational_components.md

 automatically be opened to show customer information in a card with details and recent cases.

-## Configure the records displayed in the case timeline - Jonathan
+## Configure the records displayed in the case timeline

 Too familiar with this to care

-## Configure connectors with the timeline - Joseph
+## Configure connectors with the timeline

 This is used to allow developers to surface information like Dataverse table rows and external data sources as record entities within the